 The 180 m high office building designed by Sir Norman Foster was commissioned by Swiss Re.
 After 3 years of construction, the skyscraper was completed in 2004.
 Since the bank sold the office building in 2007, it is called "The Gherkin".
 The building, formerly known as "Swiss Re Tower", is also marketed under the name of "30 St Mary Ax".
 Scoundrels call the tower just "love cucumber".
 The curved shape is achieved by triangular and rhombic façade elements.

 The Bankside Power Station was rebuilt by Herzog & de Meuron's into the largest museum of modern art.
 The Tate Modern was opened in 2000.
 The Swiss architects obtained the former turbine hall in full hight.
 The northern part of the building is divided into floors, which are connected with escalators.
-The new annexe was also built by Herzog & de Meuron.
+The extension south of the power plant was also planned by Herzog & de Meuron and opened in 2016.

 When the docks of the "West India Company" were closed in 1980, London developed the "Docklands" to become a financial center.
 The Canadian property company Olympia & York bought the site and built the first office towers at "Canary Wharf".
 The highest tower is "One Canada Square" by architect César Pelli.
 The 240 m high tower was the second-tallest skyscraper of Europe in 1991, only the "Messeturm" in Frankfurt was higher.
 The boring office district of the "Docklands" is slowly developing into a gray residential and shopping district.